 We will communicate with you through your COCC email account.
-Once you receive the 'Award Notification' email, this means aid package is complete and ready to accept or decline.
-We encourage you to read all of the email prior to accepting or decline their award.
+You will receive an 'Award Notification' email, when your financial aid offer is complete and ready to accept or decline.
+Please read the entire 'Award Notification' email prior to accepting or decline their award.

 Login to your Bobcat Web Account and follow the steps below.

-Submit award decision by clicking the 'Submit Decision' button.
+3 Submit award decision by clicking the 'Submit Decision' button

 - Grants - COCC will accept the Federal Pell Grant for you.
-You will need to accept the Oregon Opportunity Grant and the Federal Supplemental Education Opportunity Grant, if they have been awarded.
+You will need to accept the Oregon Opportunity Grant, Oregon Promise Grant, and the Federal Supplemental Education Opportunity Grant, if they have been awarded.
 Grant money does not have to be repaid and is the best option to pay for your education.
 What grants are available at COCC?

 - Work-Study - Federal work-study is money that can be earned through part-time work on the COCC campus.
 Got questions about work-study?

-- Student Loans - Accept loans only after all other types of aid has been accepted.
+- Student Loans - Accept loans only after all other types of aid have been accepted.
 Loans do have to be repaid with interest to the Department of Education.
-You may accept partial loans or even one loan.
+You may accept a portion of your loans if you do not need the full amount.
 Since loans must be repaid, ask a few questions before accepting: How much do I need to borrow?
 Can I borrow partial amounts instead?
 Learn more about student loans.

-If you are a first time loan borrower, two additional requirements will be requested to complete at studentloans.gov.
+If you are a first time loan borrower at COCC, two additional requirements will be requested to complete at studentloans.gov.

-- Entrance Counseling -This counseling will explain the use of the Master Promissory Note (MPN) and the impact of deferring interest (interest capitalization) on the loan balance, cost of the loan and helps you understand your rights and responsibilities.
+- Entrance Counseling -This counseling will explain the terms and conditions of your student loans and help you understand your rights and responsibilities.

-After you complete all of these steps listed above, you are ready to receive your funds.
-If you do not have enough financial aid to assist with all educational expenses, we encourage you to apply for scholarships or use resources available to them.
-Such as:
+If you do not have enough financial aid to assist with all educational expenses, we encourage you to apply for scholarships.